Artwork by: Lizabeth Zaft

-Ask questions to expand your understanding of the job and company as well as rapport-building questions that let interviewers share their passions, knowledge, and work philosophies.
+Ask questions to expand your understanding of the job and company as well as rapport-building questions that let interviewers share their career journey.

-If you attend a phone interview as part of the hiring process, it’s still important to prepare some questions to ask HR during this preliminary screening interview.
+If you attend a phone interview as part of the hiring process, it’s still important to prepare some questions to ask HR during this preliminary screening stage.